abelljs/abell/README.md

-## 📖 Documentation for Contributors
+## 📖 Documentation

-*This documentation is only for the people who want to help me in making Abell!*
+*This documentation is only for the people who want to contribute or just want to try it out for fun.
+Abell should not be used for production applications yet.*

 ### Table of Content